012018: 1.9 Percent. 2.2 Percent Core Inflation.

 The prices of used cars and trucks fell 0.4 percent, while new vehicle prices rose 0.4 percent.
 Transportation services remained flat.

 In the last 12 months, the cost of health care services rose 2.3 percent.
 Drug prices fell 0.6 percent during that time.
 Health care costs have risen more slowly since Obamacare took effect in 2014.
 Before that, prices rose 7 to 8 percent a year.

 Current Core Inflation Rate

-The core rate was slightly above the Federal Reserve's 2 percent inflation target.
-That makes it likely the Federal Open Market Committee will continue raising the fed funds rate in 2019.
-Its goal is to raise it to 3 percent in 2019.
+The core rate was exactly at the Federal Reserve's 2 percent inflation target.
+Despite that, it's unlikely that the Federal Open Market Committee would continue raising the fed funds rate in 2019.
+Its goal is to keep the rate at 2.5 percent in 2019.
 The Fed last raised the rate to 2.5 percent at its December 19, 2018, FOMC meeting.

 In January 2012, the Fed switched to the Personal Consumption Expenditures.
 The Fed considers it to be more reflective of true underlying inflation trends.
-Its core inflation rate was 1.9 percent year over year as of November 2018.
+Its core inflation rate was 1.8 percent year over year as of January 2019.
 That's from the most recent release from the Personal Income and Outlays report.
-The statistics are not being updated due to the government shutdown.

 How the Current Inflation Rate Affects You